 When the sacrament of Baptism is administered, the spiritual vacuum which we call original sin disappears as God becomes present in the soul, and the soul is caught up into that sharing of God’s own life which we call sanctifying grace.

 The sacrament of Baptism not only give us sanctifying grace: it also makes us adopted children of God and heirs of heaven.
-We say "adopted" children because God the F one begotten Son—Jesus Christ.
+We say "adopted" children because God the Father has one begotten Son—Jesus Christ.
 He is God’s only Son through generation; the rest of us become God’s children by adoption.
 As children of God, we receive our inheritance at the very moment of our adoption, at the very moment of Baptism.
 Our inheritance is eternal union with God, and we have that inheritance now, once we are baptized.